balena-io/debugging-masterclass/README.md

 Knowing this, it becomes fairly simple to stop services that have filled volumes and to clear these out:

-1. Stop the Supervisor and start timer (`resin-supervisor.service` and `update-resin-supervisor.timer`).
+1. Stop the Supervisor and start timer (`balena-supervisor.service` and `update-balena-supervisor.timer`).
 2. Determine the relevant data directories for the volumes filling the data partition.
 3. Clean them appropriately.